“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 The first PCR machine was a series of three different water baths with three different temperatures.
 The traditional machine did not have a digital display or a temperature controller.
-In those days, scientists have to transfer PCR tubes in each water bath manually for at least 35 times.
+In those days, scientists have to transfer PCR tubes in each water bath manually at least 35 times.

 Each water bath had a thermometer for monitoring temperature.
 Karry Mullis had achieved PCR amplification through this process.
-However, in the Year 1985, PerkinElmer introduced the first automated PCR machine.
+However, in Year 1985, PerkinElmer introduced the first automated PCR machine.
 Because of that PerkinElmer is one of the pioneers and tech giant companies in making PCRs.

 Various temperature zone governs each PCR step, viz denaturation, annealing, and extension followed by a single initial denaturation and final extension steps.
 In each step, different reactions occur.

 - Time 30 sec to 90 sec